-After years of growth, bus patronage is currently in decline, locally and nationally, at a time when train patronage continues to grow.
+After years of growth, bus patronage is in decline, locally and nationally, at a time when train patronage continues to grow.
 A concerted effort is needed to make bus travel more attractive.
-Poor reliability, slow and infrequent rural services, not running late enough into the evening, wildly unpredictable delays and cancellations, inconvenient ticketing, unclear and unattractive pricing for occasional trips, inadequate and poorly maintained facilities at stops all contribute to the poor image and experience of bus travel.
+Slow and infrequent rural services, not running late enough into the evening, wildly unpredictable delays and cancellations, inconvenient ticketing, unclear and unattractive pricing for occasional trips, elusive and inaccurate information, inadequate and poorly maintained facilities at stops all contribute to the poor image and experience of bus travel.

 Rural bus services traditionally cater mainly for the elderly (who are now eligible for free bus travel) and school children.
 Park & Ride, Guided Busway and a few other services (notably the X13 Haverhill–Cambridge) break the mould and provide a service appealing to commuters and others who have the option to drive.
 We should learn from these.
 We also need services to cater better for city residents.